zuozhenggh/learning-library/common/labs/need-help/need-help-livelabs.md

 If you still have an active reservation, you can also rate by going to My Reservations -> Launch Workshop.

-## How To Format Your E-mail
+## How To Format Your Support Email Request
-This will construct an e-mail in your default mail application that is auto populated to address our LiveLabs support inbox and will also include your current workshop in the subject line.
+This will construct an email in your default mail application that is auto populated to address our LiveLabs support inbox and will also include your current workshop in the subject line.
 We ask that you do not change the subject line.
-Instead, include the description of your issue and any pertinent information in the contents on your e-mail.
+Instead, include the description of your issue and any pertinent information in the contents on your email.

 ![](images/e-mail.png)